Merkel Again Defends Her Policies Toward Russia

 Other changes include abolishing capital punishment and boosting legal protections for people accused of crimes.

-A Russian court has fined a 65-year-old grandmother from Siberia 1 million rubles ($12,400), the equivalent of about four years of pension payments, for making an anti-war post on social media in the days following Russia's invasion of Ukraine.
+A Russian court fined a retired lawyer 1 million rubles ($12,400), the equivalent of about four years of pension payments, for making an anti-war post on her social media account in the days following Russia’s invasion of Ukraine.

-The Russian prosecutor had requested the court sentence Marina Novikova to three years in prison for posting "fake" information about Russia's invasion to her 170 Telegram followers in March 2022.
+The Russian prosecutor had requested a 3-year prison sentence for Marina Novikova for posting “fake” information about Russia’s invasion to her 170 Telegram followers in March 2022.

-Novikova, a lawyer living in the Tomsk region, told the court she preferred prison as she did not have the money to pay the fine.
-The average yearly pension in the Tomsk region is about $3,100.
+Novikova, a 65-year-old retired lawyer living in the Tomsk region, told the court she preferred prison as she did not have the money to pay the fine.
+The average yearly pension in the region is about $3,100.

-Russian President Vladimir Putin in March 2022 signed into law two pieces of legislation that essentially criminalized any criticism of the army and the invasion of Ukraine.
+President Vladimir Putin in March 2022 signed into law legislation that essentially criminalized any criticism of the army and the invasion of Ukraine.
 Novikova was among the first to be swept up under the new legislation.

 Those laws are part of a suite of repressive measures that have come into force since the unprovoked invasion of Ukraine in February 2022 as the Kremlin seeks to squash any dissent.
 Dozens, if not hundreds, have been charged under the various measures, and some jailed for long sentences.